1 / 20

 Buried next to Antoš Frolka and Franta Úprka in Kněždub at the Church St. John the Baptist.

-Click the image to view enlarged version.
+Click an image to enlarge

 1960

-100th Anniversary of this birth
+100th Anniversary of His Birth